Welcome to California College of the Arts

 For more information and for the direct link to the waiver application please refer to the online waiver FAQ.

+The job board contains Work-Study and local area part-time positions and internships, exclusively for CCA students.
 The Federal Work-Study Program affords students the opportunity for part-time employment to help defray educational costs.
 Funds are awarded on a need basis to students applying for financial aid.

 Step 8: Read the Student Handbook

 The Student Handbook serves as a guide to the programs, policies, procedures, requirements, and resources of CCA.

 Students are expected to read the entire handbook.

 Step 9: Join Chimera Council on Facebook